 Under the Clean Water Act, states must establish water quality standards that define the goals and uses for a waterbody.
-These standards drive the development of pollution discharge permits, determine which waters must be cleaned up, and which waters need protection.
-Further, when a river or stream violates these standards, a Total Maximum Daily Load (TMDL)--a path to cleaning up the water--must be developed.
+These standards drive the development of pollution discharge permits, determine which waters must be cleaned up, and designates which waters need protection.
+Further, when a river or stream violates these standards, the state must develop a Total Maximum Daily Load (TMDL) to serve as a step towards cleaning up the water.

-Healthy Gulf works to track proposed changes to Gulf State water quality standards and water clean up plans, and submit technical and legal comments.
+Healthy Gulf works to track proposed changes to Gulf State water quality standards as well as water clean up plans and submits technical and legal comments.
 With the help of our members and supporters, we strive to make sure that Gulf states are following the law, as well as protecting the people and wildlife that depend on these waters.

 Preventing Sewage and Industrial Pollution

-Under the Clean Water Act, all pollution discharges from discrete sources (i.e. a point-source, a pipe) need a permit.
-In the Gulf region, EPA delegated the authority to issue permits to the states.
+Under the Clean Water Act, all pollution discharges from discrete sources (i.e., a point-source, a pipe) need a permit.
+In the Gulf region, the EPA delegated the authority to issue permits to the states.
 These permits should protect state waters and the Gulf.
 This is not always the case.

 Healthy Gulf monitors and submits public comments on draft water pollution permits.
-When a permit does not follow state and federal laws and regulations, we often challenge these permits.
+We often challenge permits that do not follow state and federal laws and regulations.
 If our comments are not implemented, or if a facility is illegally discharging pollution into Gulf State waters, we are sometimes forced to take legal action.